ij96/bing-rewarder/README.md

 By default, the Bash script `rewarder.sh` performs 30 PC searches and 20 mobile searches.

-During every search, a keyword is chosen randomly from `/usr/share/dict/words` (this could be replaced by another line-separated dictionary file).
+During every search, a keyword is chosen randomly from `words` (copied from Linux `/usr/share/dict/words`.
+This could be replaced by another line-separated dictionary file).

 ## Usage